How to Write a Thesis Statement: 5 Steps & 6 Types

 Case Study

-Analyzes a specific example
+Analyzes a specific case, event, organization, or example.

-"Tiny houses help homeless people."
+"Tiny houses can help people."

 FAQ